 2.1 We will obtain client, customer, and member consent to collect, use or disclose personal information (except where, as noted below, we are authorized to do so without consent).

-2.2 Consent can be provided orally, in writing, or electronically or it can be implied where the purpose for collecting using or disclosing the personal information would be considered obvious and the client, customer, and member voluntarily provides personal information for that purpose.
+2.2 Consent can be provided orally, in writing, or electronically or that the purpose for collecting, using or disclosing the personal information would be considered obvious and the client, customer, and member voluntarily provides personal information for that purpose.